klebgenomics/Kaptive/docs/serotyping/how_to_run.md

 kaptive type kpsc_k -o results.tsv *.fasta
 ```

 This assumes your input files have the `.fasta` file extenion and are avialable in the current directory.
 Kaptive will run on each assembly and print the output to a tab-delimted file called `results.tsv`.
 `kpsc_k` is the database keyword, and points to the _Klebsiella pneumoniae_ Species Complex K database.
 For a full list of supported key words see [here](../db/overview.md#available-databases).
 You can also run Kaptive on a custom database by following [these instructions](../db/overview.md#managing-databases-via-the-cli).

-## Outputs
+## :lucide-files: Outputs

 ### :lucide-table: Tabular